module [switches] [sub-command [sub-command-args]]

 Debug mode.
 Causes module to print debugging messages about its progress.

-Pipe all message output into less (or if set, $MODULES_PAGER or $PAGER) if error output stream is a terminal.
+Pipe all message output into less (or if set, $MODULES_PAGER) if error output stream is a terminal.
 See also MODULES_PAGER section.

 Do not pipe message output into a pager.